Deze pagina kan hier in het Nederlands gelezen worden.

 In June 2011, the world of me and my family completely collapsed when our son, Nicky, died in a car accident.
 In my struggle to survive the pain, the desire in me to help in Africa returned very strongly.
 Nicky had also loved Africa, and had wanted to make himself useful there.
 Also, he had been most intrigued by its beautiful nature and the (still present) wildlife.
 He had once done a presentation at school about gorillas (of which the biggest part of the population still alive can be found in Africa) and it had been his dream to visit them.

 Pieces of the puzzle started falling together when my activities for the MJ Community led me to Ugandan Happy Mbabazi.
 Happy was organizing activities for disadvantaged children in his country and felt, like myelf, tremendously inspired by Michael Jackson.
 Following an almost four months’ stay of Happy with us in the Netherlands (2015/2016), for him to promote his organization, HWMCO, a close relationship developed and our huge appreciation for the work he did through his organization led to our decision to establish HWMCO-Nederland for the purpose of helping Happy’s organization develop.
 The desire to help in Africa that had been living inside me for many years, my wish to continue Michael Jackson’s charity work, of which he had performed a lot in Africa, and also our son’s love for Africa could now be united!
-In 2017, we added ‘Nicky’s Care for Africa’ (NiCA) to our Foundation as a special tribute to our deceased son.
+In 2017, ‘Nicky’s Care for Africa’ (NiCA) came about as a special tribute to our deceased son.
 It started as a project under HWMCO-Nederland, for it be registered as a Community Based Organization (CBO) in Kabale District (Uganda) in 2018.

 The majority of the Ugandan children grow up in sad circumstances.
 We believe that everyone, no matter where he is living, deserves opportunities to lead a beautiful and happy life.
 Where life is not always beautiful and happy, help is needed.
 That is why I am very eager to be part of HWMCO-Nederland, so that we can together commit ourselves to offer that help.